Peter Wanner Mansion

-The Peter Wanner Mansion, also known as the "Mount Penn Home" is an historic, American mansion that is located in Reading, Berks County, Pennsylvania.
+The Peter Wanner Mansion, also known as the "Mount Penn Home", is an historic mansion in Reading, Berks County, Pennsylvania, United States.

 It was listed on the National Register of Historic Places in 1987.

 History and architectural features

 This historic house is situated at the base of Mount Penn, overlooking the city of Reading.
 It was built in 1889, and is a "T"-plan, 2 1/2-story, dwelling that was designed in the Late Victorian style.
 It is constructed of squared, rectangular, limestone and features a stone segmental arched portal, broad front porch, and 4 1/2-story central frame tower.
 It was converted into apartments during the 1930s or 1940s.

-It was listed on the National Register of Historic Places in 1987.